-Voice for Animals Humane Society is directly opposed to the captivity and exploitation of wild animals for entertainment purposes.
-As such, we campaign against facilities that are guilty of this under the guise of being educational and/or necessary for the protection and survival of certain species, such as the Edmonton Valley Zoo, the Calgary Zoo, Discovery Wildlife Park, and West Edmonton Mall.
+Voice for Animals Society is directly opposed to the captivity and exploitation of wild animals for entertainment purposes.
+As such, we campaign against facilities that are guilty of this under the guise of being educational and/or necessary for the protection and survival of certain species.
+Some of these include the Edmonton Valley Zoo, the Calgary Zoo, Discovery Wildlife Park, and West Edmonton Mall.

 Why does V4A oppose zoos?

-1) Zoos and aquariums profess themselves to be all kinds of things that are beneficial to animals and their future, but the reality is that the bottom line still remains the same: zoos exist to make profit.
-And when profit is the priority, the animals are not.
+1) Zoos and aquariums profess to exist for the benefit of animals and their future.
+The reality is that the bottom line still remains the same: zoos exist to make a profit, and when profit is the priority, the animals are not.

-2) The organizations that are meant to ‘monitor’ the conditions in zoos and aquariums (such as AZA (the Association of Zoos and Aquariums) and CAZA; The Canadian Association of Zoos and Aquariums) have a vested interest in maintaining them; therefore the accreditation they provide can be considered biased.
-Not only that, but CAZA has no authority over the actual operation of the places they accredit; they can merely provide recommendations for improvement, which are ultimately unenforceable.
+2) The organizations that are meant to ‘monitor’ the conditions in zoos and aquariums such as AZA (Association of Zoos and Aquariums) and CAZA (The Canadian Association of Zoos and Aquariums) have a vested interest in maintaining the status quo.
+Therefore the accreditation they provide can be considered biased.
+Furthermore, CAZA has no authority over the actual operation of the places they accredit; they can merely provide recommendations for improvement, which are ultimately unenforceable.

 3) The man-made environments that animals are displayed in are undersized and inadequate.
 These unrealistic exhibits are the opposite of educational; they promote a gross misunderstanding of how animals live in the wild.
 Zoos are convinced that their patrons leave feeling educated and inspired, while any studies done have revealed the opposite –visitors leave feeling disenchanted.

 4) Zoos are not appropriate for rehabilitation.
 Animals confined to such